chef/chef-web-docs/chef_master/source/chef_overview.rst

        .. end_tag

-       A Chef Infra Client is installed on each node that is under management by Chef Infra.
-The Chef Infra Client performs all of the configuration tasks that are specified by the run-list and will pull down any required configuration data from the Chef Infra Server as it is needed during a Chef Infra Client run.
+       Chef Infra Client is installed on each node that is managed with Chef Infra.
+Chef Infra Client configures the node locally by performing the tasks specified in the run-list.
+Chef Infra Client will also pull down any required configuration data from the Chef Infra Server during a Chef Infra Client run.
    * - .. image:: ../../images/icon_chef_server.svg
           :width: 100px
           :align: center